 - 4. Clean (use your Q-tips® in all the appropriate places on the regulator top) and replace the regulator Pin O-Ring if necessary.
 Apply a light coat of oil to these parts and replace them. - 5.
 Use your Needle nose pliers to pull out the Regulator Piston and O-ring (marring the cone portion of the regulator piston is okay just do not mar where the regulator pin touches the regulator piston).

-You can also take the Velocity Adjustment Screw out of the bottom and push the piston out with a long rod.
+You can also take the Velocity adjustment screw out of the bottom and use an Allen key to push the assembly out the top.
+However, if your regulator is very dirty this may push dirt into the assembly.

-- 6. Carefully dump out the Spring and Regulator Spring Seat (this may take a few taps on your hand or a non-marring surface). - 7.
-Unscrew the 3/16 adjustment screw from the bottom.
+- 6. Carefully dump out the Spring and Spring Seat (this may take a few taps on your hand or a non-marring surface). - 7.
+Unscrew the 3/16 adjustment screw from the bottom. - 8.
+Clean the bottom portion and replace the Regulator piston or Regulator Piston O-Ring if necessary.

-- 8. Clean the bottom portion and replace the Regulator piston or Regulator Piston O-Ring if necessary. - 9.
-CCM® packs the lower portion in clear grease.
-I have found no grease is necessary here and simply apply a coat of Dow® 55 or Hater Sauce on the Piston and Piston O-Ring. - 10.
+- 9. CCM® packs the lower portion in clear grease.
+I have found no grease is necessary here and simply apply a coat of KC Concepts® oil on all the parts.
+I have also used Dow® 55 on the Piston and Piston O-Ring. - 10.
 Put the regulator bottom back together and screw in the 3/16th screw flush with the base of the reg. - 11.
 Reassemble the regulator and check it.
 I use a simply pressure testing kit.
-Set the Regulator at 300 PSI.
+Set the Regulator at 350 PSI.
 If not simply follow the set up instructions above.

-XV.
+XIII.
 Pimpin' Your 'Ride':